 - Please note that the JYNNEOS manufacturer has provided a letter indicating expanded storage at refrigerated temperatures that is not indicated in the package insert.

-- JYNNEOS Smallpox and Monkeypox Vaccine Storage and Handling Summary (CDC)
+- JYNNEOS Smallpox and Mpox Vaccine Storage and Handling Summary (CDC)

 The vaccine comes in packages of 20 single-dose vials.
 Store in the original package to protect from light.

 Keep frozen at -25°C to -15°C (-13°F to +5°F) until expiration date.
 DO NOT store on dry ice or below -50°C (-58°F).